chaunceydust/Auto_AutoDock-GPU/README.md

     --listgen y
     --proteinpath ./protein/protein.maps.fld   # Path to the maps.fld file
-    --ligandpath ./ligands/                    # Path to the directory containing ligands --ligandfmt pdbqt                          # Format of ligand files
+    --ligandpath ./ligands/                    # Path to the directory containing ligands

-The list file is comprised of the path to protein, path to ligand, and the job name as follows.
+The list file is comprised of the path to protein, path to ligand, and the job name.

+Generated list.txt file comprises of a line of the path to protein,

+and several lines of the path to ligand and job names.

     ./protein/protein.maps.fld                 # Path to protein.maps.fld
     ./ligands/ligand_1.pdbqt                   # Path to ligand